RockPiryt/RockPiryt/README.md

 <h2 align="center">About Me</h2>

-DevOps / Cloud-Native Engineer with hands-on experience in Kubernetes, containerized workloads, CI/CD automation, Linux systems, and observability tooling.
+DevOps / Cloud-Native Engineer with hands-on experience in Kubernetes, AWS infrastructure, CI/CD automation, Linux systems, and observability tooling.

+Currently working as a DevOps Engineer at Turnitin, collaborating with Engineering, QA, and Support teams to deliver scalable and reliable solutions.
+Involved in building and maintaining infrastructure across cloud (AWS) and hybrid environments, using Infrastructure as Code tools such as Terraform and CloudFormation.

-Currently working as a Cloud Software Development Engineer at Intel (Internship), contributing to Kubernetes-based platforms, monitoring pipelines, performance testing, automation tools, and system-level debugging in production environments.
+Previously worked as a Cloud Software Development Engineer Intern at Intel, contributing to Kubernetes-based platforms, monitoring pipelines, performance testing, automation tools, and system-level debugging in production environments.

-Focused on reliability, automation, and scalable cloud-native solutions, with practical experience in Bash and Python scripting, Prometheus/Grafana monitoring, logging, metrics, and distributed microservices.
+Focused on reliability, automation, and high availability, with practical experience in Bash and Python scripting, Prometheus/Grafana monitoring, logging, metrics, and distributed microservices.

-Certified Kubernetes Application Developer (CKAD) with AWS Cloud Practitioner certification, currently strengthening networking fundamentals through ongoing CCNA preparation.
+Certified Kubernetes Application Developer (CKAD) and AWS Cloud Practitioner, currently strengthening networking fundamentals through CCNA preparation.

 <h2 align="center">Mentorship</h2>